Stoke Gifford: Manor of Giffard

 The manor remained in the Giffard family until 1337, when it was granted to Maurice de Berkeley (died 1347), 2nd son of Maurice de Berkeley, 2nd Baron Berkeley (1271–1326).
 Thus was founded the long and distinguished cadet branch of "Berkeley of Stoke Gifford".
 In 1553 a new late-Tudor manor house was built by Sir Richard Berkeley (died 1604), 7th in descent from Maurice de Berkeley (died 1347).
+During the siege of Bristol in 1645, the house was used as the headquarters of General Fairfax.
 It became known as Stoke Park, and was rebuilt in 1750 by Norborne Berkeley, 4th Baron Botetourt (died 1770), from a neo-classical design by Thomas Wright.

 Urban expansion in the 20th and 21st centuries

 Like much of the nearby area, Stoke Gifford saw rapid population expansion in the late 20th century.
 Before the 1980s Stoke Gifford was just a small village, straggling along the main street, North Road.
 In 1987 it was designated for urban expansion, alongside neighbouring Bradley Stoke, as part of the Avon County Council Structural Plan and Northavon Local Plan.

 In 2023, following an increase in housing and population in the south of the parish, it was divided into two, with the southern part becoming a new parish of Stoke Park and Cheswick.